-In simple English, "abeyance" means to be in a state of temporary suspension.
-Legally, a plea in abeyance means that you can have your criminal charges dismissed by the prosecuting attorney if you agree to meet certain conditions.
+In simple English, “abeyance” means to be in a state of temporary suspension.
+Legally, a plea in abeyance or a means that you can have your criminal charges dismissed by the prosecuting attorney if you agree to meet certain conditions.
 If you do meet these conditions, you will keep a conviction off of your record as well as avoid prison or jail time.

 In some cases, a plea in abeyance can lower the degree of the criminal offense that you face rather than resulting in the case being dismissed altogether.
 For example, a felony might be reduced to a misdemeanor or a misdemeanor may be reduced to a simple infraction.
 While a plea in abeyance for a felony might still entail jail time, this option does help you avoid getting a felony conviction on your record.
 Felony convictions can have life-altering effects, such as making it difficult to obtain certain jobs or preventing you from legally owning a gun.
 For this reason, speaking with a Utah criminal defense lawyer about a plea in abeyance that will reduce the felony that you face to a misdemeanor might be the best option.